Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Abstract

 \section{Abstract}

-Forecasting conditional stochastic nonlinear dynamical systems is a fundamental challenge repeatedly encountered across the biological and physical sciences.
-While flow-based models can impressively predict the temporal evolution of probability distributions representing possible outcomes of a specific process, existing frameworks cannot satisfactorily account for the impact of conditioning variables on these dynamics.
-Amongst several limitations, existing methods require training data with paired conditions and are developed for discrete conditioning variables.
-We propose \textit{Conditional Variable Flow Matching} (CVFM), a framework for learning flows transforming conditional distributions with amortization across continuous conditioning variables -- permitting predictions across the conditional density manifold.
-This is accomplished through several novel advances.
-In particular, simultaneous sample conditioned flows over the main and conditioning variables, alongside a conditional Wasserstein distance combined with a loss reweighting kernel facilitating conditional optimal transport.
-Collectively, these advances allow for learning system dynamics provided measurement data whose states and conditioning variables are not in correspondence.
-We demonstrate CVFM on a suite of increasingly challenging problems, including discrete and continuous conditional mapping benchmarks, image-to-image domain transfer, and modeling the temporal evolution of materials internal structure during manufacturing processes.
-We observe that CVFM results in improved performance and convergence characteristics over alternative conditional variants.
+Learning to transform conditional probability densities over time is a fundamental challenge spanning probabilistic modeling and the natural sciences.
+This task is paramount when forecasting the evolution of stochastic nonlinear dynamical systems in biological and physical domains.
+While flow-based models can predict the temporal evolution of probability distributions, existing approaches often assume discrete conditioning with samples that are paired across time, limiting their scientific applicability where frequently only sparse data with unpaired continuous conditioning is available.
+We propose \textit{Conditional Variable Flow Matching} (CVFM), a framework for learning flows transforming conditional distributions with amortization across the continuous space of conditional densities.
+CVFM addresses the high-variance instability of prior methods by jointly sampling flows over state and conditioning variables, utilizing a conditioning mismatch kernel alongside a conditional Wasserstein distance to reweight the conditional optimal transport objective.
+Collectively, these advances allow for learning dynamics from sparse unpaired measurements of state-condition across time.
+We evaluate CVFM on conditional mapping benchmarks and a case study modeling the temporal evolution of materials internal structure during manufacturing processes, observing improved performance and convergence characteristics over existing conditional variants.
+Code is available at \url{https://github.com/agenerale/conditional-variable-flow-matching}.